kirbydesign/designsystem/.github/CONTRIBUTING.md

 Being able to read a test as a sentence, makes it clear what has gone wrong when the test fails and makes it act as a functional requirement.

-As an example, which one of these two tests best communicates intention while being easy to read and understand?
+In the following two examples, note how example #2 clearly communicates intent while being easy to read and understand.

-Example #1:
+Example #1

 ![](images/bad-test-example.png)